whodevrajverma/DiPCell/README.md

-# DiPCell: Discovery of Promiscuous Inhibitors for Pancreatic Cell lines
+# DiPCell: Designing of promiscuous inhibitors against pancreatic cancer cell lines

 **DiPCell** is a specialized computational platform designed to accelerate the drug discovery process for pancreatic cancer, one of the most devastating diseases with a very poor prognosis.
 Unlike tools focused on peptides, this specific iteration of DiPCell is a web-bench for predicting and screening **promiscuous inhibitors**—small molecules capable of targeting multiple oncogenic pathways—to improve therapeutic outcomes in pancreatic cancer.